zhaojiew10/logreader/README.md

 This server can use to read emr job log.

-And if you use this server with s3 mount-poiny, you will get better experience.
+And if you use this server with s3 mount-point, you will get better experience.

 The server will start running on http://localhost:8000 by default.
 You can change the port by modifying the PORT variable in the server.py file.